andr-ew/brds/README.md

 playhead control
 - when playing
   - mlr style, with cuts & sublooping
+  - while a step is held (for sublooping), steps component grows to fill the bottom row of the grid
 - in async mode
   - every step represents a new note, each step length is different
   - "time" sets the step time, gate time is a fixed ratio of the length